anthares101/write-ups-page/docs/Projects/MAGI_Project.md

 <figure><a href="https://rancher.com/docs/k3s/latest/en/installation/install-options/server-config/" class="bookmark source" target="_blank"><div class="bookmark-info"><div class="bookmark-text"><div class="bookmark-title">K3s Server Configuration Reference</div><div class="bookmark-description">In this section, you&#x27;ll learn how to configure the K3s server.
 Throughout the K3s documentation, you will see some options that can be passed in as both command flags and environment variables.
 For help with passing in options, refer to How to Use Flags and Environment Variables.</div></div><div class="bookmark-href"><img src="https://rancher.com/docs/img/favicon.png" class="icon bookmark-icon"/>https://rancher.com/docs/k3s/latest/en/installation/install-options/server-config/</div></div><img src="https://rancher.com/docs/img/logo-square.png" class="bookmark-image"/></a></figure>

-Before starting with the installation I will add this parameters into the `/boot/cmdline.txt` file of every Pi to make sure the containers works as expected:
+Before starting with the installation I will add this parameters into the `/boot/cmdline.txt` file of every Pi to make sure the containers work as expected:

 ```
 cgroup_memory=1 cgroup_enable=memory